ryouchinsa/Rectlabel-support/README.md

 # Key features
 - Draw bounding box, polygon, cubic bezier, and line
 - Draw keypoints with a skeleton
-- Label the whole image without drawing boxes
 - Label pixels with brush and superpixel tools
-- Automatically label images using Core ML model
+- Automatically label images using Core ML models
-- 1-click buttons make your labeling work faster
 - Customize the label dialog to combine with attributes
 - Settings for objects, attributes, hotkeys, and labeling fast
 - Read and write in the PASCAL VOC XML format
-- Export to YOLO, Create ML, COCO JSON, and CSV format
+- Export to YOLO, Create ML, COCO JSON, and CSV formats
 - Export index color mask image and separated mask images

 # ScreenShots